Using the Feature Service

 Filtering a query by state, county, zip code or other optimized field may improve performance on operations.

 When using ArcGIS Pro a Definition Query is recommended to limit results to a region of interest.
 This is especially helpful when using Analysis and Selection tools.
-Examples: At the state level state2 = 'MI', and at the county level geoid = '26163'.
+Examples: At the state level state2 = 'MI', and at the county level geoid = '26163' (or for the Regrid Canada Parcels via Feature Service: admin1 = 'AB' and geoid = '2464').
 Create queries that narrow results rather than expand.

 • WHERE queries cannot be nested or contain SELECT